Choosing the Right Approach to Selling a Work of Art

 How Do I Know What My Artwork is Worth →

-The Public Auction
+Private Sale vs. Public Auction

-Public auctions are the most widely recognized segment of the art market, in part because results are visible and often reported.
-In certain instances, auctions may yield favorable results, particularly when a work happens to meet active demand within a limited timeframe.
+Public auctions are a widely recognized segment of the art market, in part because results are visible and often reported.
+In select instances, auctions may yield favorable results, particularly when a work happens to meet active demand within a limited timeframe.
+The process, however, is tied to a fixed sale date, which necessarily limits the time available to identify the most appropriate buyer.

-This approach allows for a more considered process.
-A work can be evaluated and presented with the benefit of time, and introduced directly to collectors or institutions for whom it is particularly well suited.
+Private placement offers a more flexible and considered alternative.
+Without the constraint of a public timetable, a work can be evaluated and presented with the benefit of time, and introduced selectively to collectors or institutions for whom it is particularly well suited.

+This approach allows for a more deliberate process.
 Pricing is established through careful analysis rather than predetermined estimates, and discussions can unfold in a manner that reflects both the significance of the work and the intentions of the owner.

 A Considered Sequence